Working with Israel

 Field Notes

-- —Chutzpah (audacity) is genuinely admired.
+- —Chutzpah (audacity, nerve) is genuinely admired.
 Timidity is not.
+If you back down without explanation, you have lost credibility.

 Cultural Landmines

-- ⚠Expressing opinions on Israel's neighbors in coalition settings
+- ⚠Expressing opinions on Israel's neighbors, regional politics, or its domestic security decisions in coalition settings

 - ⚠Staying silent during planning debates — they read silence as having nothing to contribute, not as respectful deference